Spring Flowering Bulbs: Daffodils

 Much confusion has existed over the proper name for these plants.
 Actually, both daffodil and narcissus are correct.
-Narcissus is the generic botanical name given these plants in 1753.
+Narcissus is the generic botanical name given to these plants in 1753.
 In England, however, the plants commonly were known as daffodils.
 This term was carried to other countries by English-speaking people.
 Jonquil refers to a specific kind of narcissus, and is not correct for the group in general.
-True jonquils have a reedlike leaf and sweet-smelling flowers.
+True jonquils have a reed-like leaves and fragrant flowers.
 Narcissus, then, is the correct botanical name for the genus; daffodil is the correct common name for all members of the genus; and jonquil correctly refers to one particular division of the genus.

 Parts of the daffodil flower.

 The daffodil flower is distinctive in form and consists of a central whorl of tepals (the corona) surrounded by a ring of petals (Figure 1).
 Daffodils may be separated into 13 major divisions based on several distinctive forms of the flower (Figure 2).